pentaho/pentaho-kettle/README.txt

-After checking out Kettle, why does the first build take so long?
+After checking out Kettle for the first time, why does the first build take so long?

      This is an effect of the use of Ivy for dependency management.
 Instead of the checkout itself taking a long time (as all JARs used to be checked into version control), instead the initial checkout should be much faster but the first build will be much longer.
 This is due to Ivy downloading all the dependencies to its local cache.
 You should see significant improvement in the time it takes to build every time after that.

 I seem to be getting Ivy-related errors while running Ant targets.
 What should I do?